Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

 \subsubsection{Gas deficiency}

-The HI-deficiency parameter (\HIdef) is defined as the logarithmic difference between the observed HI mass of a galaxy and the average HI mass of a reference sample of isolated galaxies with the same morphological type and size.
-In the following, we use the definition of \HIdef\ by \citet{Boselli_Gavazzi2009}, calibrated to $h=0.74$, that was updated from the original parameter defined by \citet{Haynes_Giovanelli1984}.
-Similarly, we have used the definition of the H$_2$-deficiency parameter (\Htwodef) by \citet{Boselli2014b}, as a function of the stellar mass, assuming $\alpha_{\rm CO}=4.3~M_\odot$~(K~km~s$^{-1}$~pc$^{2}$)$^{-1}$.
-Galaxies with \HIdef$>0.5$ considered as deficient in HI.
-Galaxies with \Htwodef$>0.5$ are considered as as deficient in H$_2$.
+The HI-deficiency parameter \HIdef\ is defined as the logarithmic difference between{ the average HI mass of a reference sample of isolated galaxies with the same morphological type and size as the galaxy in question and the observed HI mass of that galaxy: